123santoshi/DSA/README.md

       a)sort list based on sum of digits b)print pattern string diagonally
-      c)count the sum of letters in string start with a=1,...z=26
+      c)count the sum of letters in string start with a=1,...z=26 13)a)expand the string
+      b)separate even odd index characters in string c)sort 2 strings and merge into single string d)find next character
+      e)